Kayumarth I: Second reign

 Kayumarth soon fell into conflict with the Kar-Kiya dynasty of eastern Gilan.
 The death of their chief ruler Sayyid Rida Kiya in March–April 1426 had led to internal strife.
 Kayumarth took advantage of this by plundering several areas in the region.
 He seized Alamut from the Ismaili imam Khudawand Muhammad, briefly occupying it for over a year until it was taken by the Kar-Kiya ruler Sayyid Kiya Muhammad.
 In 1427, Kayumarth resumed his incursions, attacking Tonekabon and Alamut.
 A year later (1428), Kiya Muhammad retaliated, laying waste to the lands of Taleqan and Qasran.
 Kayumarth followed this back with another attack on Tonekabon, burning the residence of its ruler Sayyid Da'ud Kiya.

 Kiya Muhammad now started to search for allies.
 He soon made an alliance with Sayyid Murtada and Ilyas Khwaja in a common cause against Kayumarth.
 In 1429, they attacked Kayumarth from all sides, defeating and routing his forces.
 Wounded, Kayumarth fled to Kojur and then Natel.
 His realm was split up by the victors, who gave it to his relatives Malik Nawzar (a grandson of Tus) and Malik Husayn (a great-grandson of Jalal al-Dawla Iskandar), whose fathers had been killed at his instigation.
 Kayumarth went to Shah Rukh in Herat, where he convinced him to help him.
 At the behest of Shah Rukh, Kiya Muhammad returned Kayumarth's territories to him, with the exception of Taleqan and the castle of Falis.
 They were first to be returned to him later in 1441/2 by Kiya Muhammad's son Mahdi Kiya, when he looked for support against his brother Nasir Kiya.
 In 1436/7, Kayumarth supported Zahir al-Din Mar'ashi in his struggle against Sayyid Muhammad (a son of Sayyid Murtada) over the control of Sari.
 Zahir al-Din was soon defeated, and together with his ally Sayyid Kamal al-Din Amuli took refuge in Kayumarth's realm.
-However, Kayumarth soon made an agreement with Sayyid Muhammad, in which he agreed to withdraw his support the latters enemies in return for control over Mianrud.
+However, Kayumarth soon made an agreement with Sayyid Muhammad, in which he agreed to withdraw his support for the latter's enemies in return for control over Mianrud.
 He later helped Murtada ibn Rida al-Din repel Kamal al-Din from Amul, but withdrew after the latter counterattacked.
 He protected Murtada ibn Rida al-Din until he took over Amul after Kamal al-Din's death in 1445.

 Kayumarth died in 1453.
 After his death, a dynastic struggle followed, which resulted in his kingdom being split up by his sons Iskandar IV and Ka'us II, in Kojur and Nur respectively.
-The Baduspanid dynasty was never to be united again, with the two branches ruling separately until they were eventually deposed in 1590s by the Safavid monarch of Iran, Abbas the Great (r.
+The Baduspanid dynasty was never to be united again, with the two branches ruling separately until they were eventually deposed in the 1590s by the Safavid monarch of Iran, Abbas the Great (r.
 1588–1629).